THE PROBLEM

 It is very difficult to find accurate statistics because human trafficking is hard to prove and many victims do not outcry.
 That being said, here are some general estimates:

-According to Polaris, who runs the National Human Trafficking Hotline Number, there were 10,583 reports of human trafficking reported for the year of 2020 in the United States.
-This included over 16,000 victims and survivors.
-While recruitment from strip clubs, foster homes, and schools was down in 2020, recruitment online increased 22%.
+- According to Polaris, who runs the National Human Trafficking Hotline Number, there were 10,359 reports of human trafficking reported for the year of 2021 in the United States.
+This included over 16,000 possible victims and survivors.
+The internet remained the number one form of recruitment and many victims were trafficked by someone they already knew (family member, intimate partner, or employer).
+One of the top vulnerabilities in 2021 was recent migration or relocation.

-In Texas, many agencies are now using the Commercial Sexual Exploitation-Identification Tool (CSE-IT) and out of 21,000 screenings done in 2021, 12% showed a score of “Clear Concern” — a high probability that exploitation had occurred.
+- In Texas, many agencies are now using the Commercial Sexual Exploitation-Identification Tool (CSE-IT) and out of 84,000 screenings done since 2016, 12% showed a score of “Clear Concern” — a high probability that exploitation had occurred.

 How to report suspected Human Trafficking